Splitting field: Definition

 where $c \in K$ and for each $i$ we have $X - a_i \in L[X]$ with ai not necessarily distinct and such that the roots ai generate L over K. The extension L is then an extension of minimal degree over K in which p splits.
 It can be shown that such splitting fields exist and are unique up to isomorphism.
 The amount of freedom in that isomorphism is known as the Galois group of p (if we assume it is separable).

+A splitting field of a set P of polynomials is the smallest field over which each of the polynomials in P splits.

 Properties

-An extension L which is a splitting field for a set of polynomials p(X) over K is called a normal extension of K.
+An extension L that is a splitting field for a set of polynomials p(X) over K is called a normal extension of K.

 Given an algebraically closed field A containing K, there is a unique splitting field L of p between K and A, generated by the roots of p.
 If K is a subfield of the complex numbers, the existence is immediate.
 On the other hand, the existence of algebraic closures in general is often proved by 'passing to the limit' from the splitting field result, which therefore requires an independent proof to avoid circular reasoning.

 Given a separable extension K′ of K, a Galois closure L of K′ is a type of splitting field, and also a Galois extension of K containing K′ that is minimal, in an obvious sense.
-Such a Galois closure should contain a splitting field for all the polynomials p over K that are minimal polynomials over K of elements a of K′.
+Such a Galois closure should contain a splitting field for all the polynomials p over K that are minimal polynomials over K of elements of K′.